kyoh86/dotfiles/nvim/lua/kyoh86/poc/codex_ghost.md

 1) Collects surrounding text (truncated by the context settings).
 2) Builds a prompt instructing Codex to return only the continuation.
 3) Runs `codex exec --output-last-message <tmp> --color=never --skip-git-repo-check -` with the prompt via `vim.system`.
-4) Reads the last message file (preserving trailing newlines), and renders it as extmarks (single-line → inline after the cursor column; multi-line → block `virt_lines` shown after the cursor line, aligned to its display column).
+4) Reads the last message file (preserving trailing newlines), normalizes CRLF, splits to lines (adding an empty last line if the suggestion ends with `\n`), and renders everything as `virt_lines` aligned to the cursor column (single-line stays inline).
-5) Accept inserts using stored insert coordinates: single-line at the cursor column; multi-line padded to the cursor column, including any trailing empty line from the suggestion so the inserted block matches the displayed ghost.
+5) Accept inserts the same stored lines: multi-line via `nvim_buf_set_lines` at the next line; single-line via `nvim_buf_set_text` at the cursor column.
 Results are discarded if the buffer changed before the reply.

 ## Notes
 - No streaming; results arrive when the command exits.